X16Community/x16-docs/X16 Reference - Appendix C - 65C02 Processor.md

   - Sets N (Negative) flag if the two's compliment value is negative
   - Sets Z (Zero) flag is the value is zero

+Implied/A mode is specific to 65C02 and 65C816.
+This operates on the Accumulator (A)

 ### DEX